 - Pull Caster: Hook shots to compatible areas to pull Aloy through the air, allowing her to get out of trouble in a hurry or reach new climbing pathways.

 - Shieldwing: Works like a glider, allowing Aloy to descend slowly and safely from a high point.

 - Diving mask: Lets players stay submerged underwater "as long as you like."
 From what we've seen in videos, it seems underwater exploration will be a large focus in-game, and Aloy will be able to make use of underwater currents to get around faster.

 - Spear: Aloy's spear helps override machines and can be charged up to create a high-damage effect or knock enemies backward.

 - Slingshot: There are various projectiles that provide different effects.
 For instance, Adhesive Grenades can temporarily stall machines.

 - Bows and arrows: Different arrows have different effects.
-For example, some explode on contact to strip machines of outer layers and expose weak spots.
+For example, some explode on contact to strip machines of outer layers and expose weak spots, while others lay traps.

 - Launcher: An automated weapon the fires spikes that explode on impact.